- Hub Level: What this place might serve as in video games.

 - Wreck-It Ralph has Game Central Station, which is a surge protector that connects all the arcade machines together in reality, but serves as this for the game characters.

 - Lady Callahan's is similar, but it is a brothel with a bar downstairs.
-Oddly, the innocent and regulated downstairs is so awesome some never take advantage of the other services available.
+Oddly, the innocent and regulated downstairs is so awesome that some never take advantage of the other services available.

 - The Captain's Table Star Trek novels use it as a Framing Device.
 This particular version can only be reached by those who hold